A diseasing of the population

-Wright, N. (2019), 'Turning Point - Rethinking Therapeutic Practice', Therapy Today, British Association for Counselling & Psychotherapy, Volume 30, Issue 9, November, p49.
+Wright, N. (2019), 'Turning Point - A Diseasing of the Population', Therapy Today, British Association for Counselling & Psychotherapy, Volume 30, Issue 9, November, p49.

 An axiom of therapeutic practice is the notion that people can and do change.
 This change may come about as, for instance, a change in awareness, perspective, experience or behaviour.
 It’s often a change from a distressing, dysfunctional or debilitating way of being-in-the-world to a way that is more healthy, sustainable and life-giving.

 Sandra was 30 years old when she first came to see me, yet she looked a lot older.
 She walked with a stooped, hunched posture, often had dark rings under her eyes and was very pale, sometimes with oddly green-coloured skin.
 She was frequently absent from work, especially if she felt anxious or stressed.
 She felt miserable.

 With this type of encounter, it can be tempting to jump to a hypothesis, a diagnosis, a label; especially if we have seen, read about or worked with a similar pattern of apparent symptoms before.

 The felt-need to offer a convincing diagnosis can be amplified if, for instance, we find ourselves distressed by the distress of the client, or pressured (as a professional) by ourselves, the client or other stakeholders to come up with a diagnosis and treatment plan.
 It may be that our organisation's funding depends on visibly being seen to ‘fix’ a certain numbers of clients within a certain diagnostic cluster, or a client’s benefits entitlements require that they are assigned a particular diagnosis.